react-chain-of-responsibility

 };

-Setting to true will enable advanced scenarios and allow a middleware to influence their downstreamers.
+Setting to true will enable advanced scenarios and allow one middleware to pass another instance of request object to influence their downstreamers.

-When the option is default or false, middleware could still modify the request object and influence their downstreamers.
+When the option is default or false but the request object is mutable, one middleware could still modify the request object and influence their downstreamers.
 It is recommended to follow immutable pattern when handling the request object, or use deep Object.freeze() to guarantee immutability.

 API of useBuildComponentCallback